joaovargass/joaovargass.github.io/README.md

 #### Selecting Marketing Program Numbers

 This analysis encompassed five distinct countries: Italy, France, Germany, Spain, and the United Kingdom.
 Each country is associated with its unique Marketing Program Number (MPN) within the corporate database, known as the Growing Families database, and for the Grooming brands.
 An MPN is an exclusive identifier assigned to a marketing plan devised by the company, encompassing all endeavors aimed at boosting sales for a specific brand or a group of brands, categorized by country.
-The Grooming brands used in the analysis were Gillette and Braun, each possessing its dedicated MPN corresponding to the country under examination.
+Each of the selected grooming brands possess its dedicated MPN corresponding to the country under examination.
 To retrieve the necessary Marketing Program Numbers, a query was directly executed from BigQuery’s interface.

 #### Queries Constrains